pyccel/pyccel/tutorial/quickstart.md

 In [9]: (280 - 0.435) / (1.76 - 0.435)
 Out[9]: 210.99245283018868
 ```
-After subtracting the amount of time required to create an array copy from the given times, we can conclude that the pyccelized function is approximately 210 times faster than the original Python function.
+After subtracting the amount of time required to create an array copy from the given times, we can conclude that the pyccelised function is approximately 210 times faster than the original Python function.

 ## Other Features